 - Have three (3) letters of recommendation submitted electronically to the Graduate College of the University of Illinois.

-- Have official TOEFL for international applicants) scores transmitted electronically to the Graduate College of University of Illinois, with appropriate coding for the Department of Plant Biology.
+- Transmit TOEFL scores electronically to the Graduate College of University of Illinois with appropriate coding for the Department of Plant Biology.

 - GRE Scores are not required, but may be sent to strengthen your application packet.